JulienGAMartin/pedtricks/README.md

 ## Changes from pedantics

-see https://juliengamartin.github.io/pedtricks/news/index.html for the list of all the changes
+see the [News page of pedtricks website](https://juliengamartin.github.io/pedtricks/news/index.html) for the list of all the changes

 ### Defunct functions
-* `rpederr` and `fpederr` have been removed from the package
+* `rpederr()` and `fpederr()` have been removed from the package.

+The questions about rates of pedigree error typically encountered, and their effects on inference of elementary QG parameters are basically settled (Charmantier & Réale 2005, Morrissey *et al.* 2007, Firth *et al.* 2015, Bourret & Garant 2017), and outstanding questions will not plausibly be supported by these functions or any straightforward modifications thereof.

 ### major changes
 * `pedigreeStats()` and `pedStatSummary()` have been replaced by `ped_stats()` with a `summary()` and `plot()` methods to simplify the workflow and allow to get the plots without running the statistics each time